When discussing social media marketing with potential clients, you often have to address some misconceptions they have about social media marketing.

 Posting the same content to all your social networks might look like the easy/lazy way to go about social media marketing (more so when you are starting).
 But for best results, you need to do the exact opposite as discussed in this post.

-A couple of months ago, I wrote this article on this topic.
+A few months ago, I wrote this article on this topic.

 17. Social Media Is a Regular 9-to-5 Gig

-If you’re looking for a regular 9-to-5 job, then, social media marketing is not for you.
+If you’re looking for a regular 9-to-5 job, social media marketing is not for you.

 Social media never sleeps!
 You never know when someone might post something about your brand that demands your immediate attention.